Surprising facts about Google

 - Google can determine the age, sex, cultural level, subjects of interest of anyone who connects to its services.
 The algorithm that achieves this and is implemented in its sites has been the subject of a patent application.

 - Is Google trying to commit suicide?
 The Panda algorithm has eliminated many ecommerce sites to the profit of eBay, Amazon and other giants of the net.
 But we do not need to search to find something on these sites: we can go there directly and search on the internal engine.
 Google tries to compensate by promoting new sites, thus making some discovery.
 But this in turn promotes spam sites and cancels the effects of Panda.

 - In January 2014, Google's revenues come from the following products: ads on its own sites (62%), Adsense (21%), Motorola (8%), other (9%).

 - To obtain the domain name extension .app, the firm had to pay $ 25 million!

-- Google has not only bad sides.
-When the company announces that it will install fiber in a city, traditional operators are eager to split by two the cost of the subscription and multiply the transfer speed up to 20 times!
+- When the company announces that it will install fiber in a city, traditional operators are eager to split by two the cost of the subscription and multiply the transfer speed up to 20 times!